nicemagician/nice-classification/README.md

-# 🎯 NICE Classification Assistant (AI + RAG)
+# 🎯 Nice Classification Assistant (AI + RAG)

-**An AI-powered assistant that helps classify goods and services using official NICE classification sources — including the WIPO Alphabetical List, IPOS, USPTO, and interpretation rules.**
+**An AI-powered assistant that helps classify goods and services using official Nice classification sources — including the WIPO Alphabetical List, IPOS, USPTO, and interpretation rules.**
 Built with OpenAI, Pinecone, and fully open-source.

 ---